 - Have ready a baking sheet lightly dusted with semolina.

-- Stir the sponge to deflate, and add the flour, semolina, salt, and oil.
+- Stir the sponge to deflate, and add ½ cup all-purpose or bread flour, ¾ cup semolina flour, 1 to 2 teaspoons salt, and 2 tablespoons olive oil.

 - Adjust the bowl in your stand mixer and knead on low speed with the dough hook for about 5 minutes to form a smooth, elastic, and slightly sticky dough.
 Alternatively, turn the shaggy dough onto a lightly floured surface and knead by hand for about 6-7 minutes.
 See the post above for images and further details.